TVA (Canadian TV network)

-TVA is a Canadian French-language terrestrial television network, owned by Groupe TVA, a publicly traded subsidiary of Quebecor Media.
+TVA is a Canadian French-language terrestrial television network founded in 1963 and owned by Groupe TVA, a publicly traded subsidiary of Quebecor Media.

 Headquartered in Montreal, the network only has terrestrial stations in Quebec.
 However, parts of New Brunswick and Ontario are within the broadcast ranges of TVA stations, and two TVA stations operate rebroadcasters in New Brunswick.
 Since becoming a national network in 1998, it has been available on cable television across Canada.

 TVA is short for Téléviseurs associés (roughly translated to "Associated Telecasters").
 This reflects the network's roots as a cooperative.

 Overview

-TVA traces its roots to 1963, when CJPM-TV in Chicoutimi, a station only a few months old and in need of revenue, began sharing programs with the biggest privately owned francophone station in Canada, CFTM-TV in Montreal.
+TVA traces its roots to 1963, when CJPM-TV in Chicoutimi, a station only a few months old and in need of revenue, began sharing programs with the largest privately owned francophone station in Canada, CFTM-TV in Montreal.
 They were joined by CFCM-TV in Quebec City in 1964 after CFCM lost its Radio-Canada affiliation to newly-launched CBVT.
 While the three stations shared programs for many years, it was not until September 12, 1971, that the informal link became a proper network, TVA, with CFTM as the flagship station.
 The network began the first private French-language network news service in Canada in 1972.
 Between 1973 and 1983, seven more stations joined the network.

 When the network was formally organized in 1971, its affiliates ran it as a cooperative, much like CTV operated for many years.
 In 1982, the cooperative became a corporation with the station owners as shareholders.

 For many years, TVA's schedule was very similar to that of what CTV offered before Baton Broadcasting took over the network in that it did not have what could be called a main schedule aside from news.
 For instance, Pathonic Communications, which owned the TVA affiliates in Quebec City, Sherbrooke, Trois-Rivières and Rimouski and provided programming to the affiliates in Rivière-du-Loup and Carleton, offered programming that was different from that offered on CFTM.
-The differences were enough that Sherbrooke's CHLT-TV, whose over-the-air signal reached Montreal, was carried on Montreal cable systems well into the 1990s.
-However, CFTM dominated the network to an even greater extent that Toronto's CFTO-TV dominated CTV, contributing as much of 90% of the network's programming.
+The differences were enough that Sherbrooke's CHLT-TV, whose over-the-air signal reached Montreal, was carried on Montreal cable systems well into the 1980s.
+However, CFTM dominated the network to an even greater extent than Toronto's CFTO-TV dominated CTV, contributing as much of 90% of the network's programming.

 In 1989, Télé-Metropole, which owned CFTM and CJPM, bought out Pathonic.
 The other station owners sold the outstanding shares of the network in 1992.
 Nine years later, Quebecor became owner of TVA.

 TVA also owns Le Canal Nouvelles (LCN), Canada's only private French-language headline-news channel.
 When TVA completes its broadcast day, the TVA stations simulcast LCN until TVA's next broadcast day begins.
 As well, the company owns a magazine publishing division unit, a film production and distribution house, and a number of other Internet and cable properties, many of which are often used to cross-promote TVA series and events.